Women in Law Leadership Awards Alberta

 • a commitment to being a positive role model for other lawyers.

-Leadership in the Profession Broader Roles
+Leadership in Diverse Legal Roles

 • legal skills and capabilities;